asheroto/winget-install/SECURITY.md

 ## Reporting a Vulnerability

 If you find a security issue, please create an issue.
-If it is a severe issue, please email winget-install [at] asheroto [dot] com.